ArthurD1/fastapidemo/README.md

 ## Testing

-To run the tests for the Jagaad Stats API, use the following command:
+To run the tests for the Stats API, use the following command:

 1. (Optionnal) Set up a virtual environment